What is a California IRP Bonded Web User Bond?

 Why Do I Need a California IRP Bonded Web User Bond?

 Participants in the IRP Bonded Web User program must adhere to specific rules established by the DMV in the IRP Bonded Web User Agreement.
-This surety bond ensure that participants will not use the information in a false or misrepresentative way, for any purpose that is not explicitly stated in the BWU Agreement, or to commit any act that results in monetary loss for the state or any agency.
+This surety bond ensures that participants will not use the information in a false or misrepresentative way, for any purpose that is not explicitly stated in the BWU Agreement, or to commit any act that results in monetary loss for the state or any agency.

 The IRP Bonded Web User Bond protects the state and any of its agents, officers, or employees from financial loss resulting from unlawful or unethical actions by the principal.